-Although compliance with the Act is required, the September 2016 Guide for Audits of Proprietary Schools and for Compliance Attestation Engagements of Third-Party Servicers Administering Title IV Programs does not contain any audit steps for checking compliance.
+Prior to October 30, 2019, the September 2016 Guide for Audits of Proprietary Schools and for Compliance Attestation Engagements of Third-Party Servicers Administering Title IV Programs (For-Profit Guide) did not contain any audit steps for checking compliance.
 Similarly, until recently, neither did the Compliance Supplement for audits conducted under 2 CFR Part 200 (Uniform Guidance) for Single Audits which covers nonprofit institutions.

-Because it is not required, we have not been auditing a school’s compliance with this regulation.
-However, guidance has recently been issued in the 2019 Compliance Supplement to the Uniform Guidance for auditing the institution’s compliance with the Act.
-Although it does not apply to proprietary institutions.
-However, personnel from the U.S. Department of Education’s Office of Inspector General has indicated that these steps are going to be included in future audit guides for proprietary schools.
+Because it was not required, we have not been auditing a school’s compliance with this regulation.
+However, an amendment to the For-Profit Guide has recently been issued in Dear CPA Letter 19-01 and guidance was issued in the 2019 Compliance Supplement to the Uniform Guidance for auditing the institution’s compliance with the Act .

-As always, McClintock & Associates is available to answer any questions that you may have.
+As always, McClintock & Associates is available to answer any questions you may have.